 Moving to Bali?
 Here’s 20 Things You Should Know

 Bali is known as the ‘Island of the Gods’, but for those of us moving to the island long term, paradise comes with its own terms.
-As prepared as my husband and I thought we were two years ago, little things have still caused minor bumps along the way, so I thought I’d give you the heads up to make your move as smooth as possible…
+As prepared as my husband and I thought we were when we relocated in 2016, little things have still caused minor bumps along the way, so I thought I’d give you the heads up to make your move as smooth as possible…

 1. You need a Visa to visit or live in Bali, what type of visa is what needs to be planned.
 You will enter Bali on a Tourist Visa, which is valid for 30 days.
 If you want to extend to 60 days, you must purchase a Visa on Arrival (VOA) when entering the airport.
 Then a visit to Immigration will allow you to extend.
 Alternatively, a 60-day Visa can be organized prior to departing your country of residence via the Indonesian Consulate.
 Further to this, the Retirement Visa is an option, which can give you up to five years hassle free residency.